SamTowne/BasketballShootingInsights/README.md

 Collection feeds data into the app.
 The entry point is a Google form.
 The user inputs the results of their shooting drill.
 This includes the shots made from each location and the current temperature.
 Submission of the form kicks off a serverless app flow to store the data in AWS S3 for further processing.

 ### 3. Processing
 The collection step results in raw json objects stored in s3.
-Processing preps that data for use by analytics services.
+Each POST to the api gateway results in an individual json object.
+Processing runs Athena queries against the json files.
+Additional workloads and services can be utilized in this step as needed.

 ### 4. Analytics
-Analytics receives the processed data and provides some pretty visualizations.
+TBD.

 ## Using the app